junxit/us-congress-bills-109/metadata.md

 - 2005-06-08 — Placed on the Union Calendar, Calendar No. 61.
 - 2005-06-08 — Reported by the Committee on Resources.
 H. Rept.
 109-109.
 - 2005-06-08 — Reported by the Committee on Resources.
 H. Rept.
 109-109.
+- 2005-12-13 — Considered under suspension of the rules. (consideration: CR H11442-11443)
+- 2005-12-13 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+853.
+- 2005-12-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2005-12-13 — Mrs. Drake moved to suspend the rules and pass the bill.
+- 2005-12-13 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H11442)
+- 2005-12-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H11442)